stormboy/node-raven/README.md

 First, the USB stick must be paired with the meter.
 Your electricity distributor (whoever is responsible for the meter) should provide a procedure to pair the meter and the device.

+Tested on BeagleBone with Angstrom distro v2012-05.
+The Raspberry Pi does not supply enough USB power for this device without a powered-USB hub.
+The RAVEn requires up to 500mA.